Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Numerical Results

 \subsection{Application to real-world datasets for community detection}

-In this section, six real-world network datasets with known labels information are analyzed to test the performances of our Mixed-SLIM methods for community detection.
-The six datasets can be downloaded from \url{ http://www-personal.umich.edu/ ~ mejn/netdata/}.
-For all the datasets, the true labels are suggested by the original authors, and they are regarded as the ``ground truth'' to investigate performances of Mixed-SLIM methods in this paper.
-Before comparing these methods, we take some preprocessing to remove nodes that may have mixed memberships for community detection.
-For the Polbooks data, nodes with labeled as ``neutral'' are removed.
-The five ``independent'' teams of Football data are removed.
+In this section, four real-world network datasets with known label information are analyzed to test the performances of our Mixed-SLIM methods for community detection.
+The four datasets can be downloaded from \url{ http://www-personal.umich.edu/ ~ mejn/netdata/}.
+For the four datasets, the true labels are suggested by the original authors, and they are regarded as the ``ground truth'' to investigate the performances of Mixed-SLIM methods in this paper.
+A brief introduction of the four datasets is given below. \begin{itemize} \item \textbf{Dolphins}: this network consists of frequent associations between 62 dolphins in a community living off Doubtful Sound.
+In the Dolphins network, node denotes a dolphin, and edge stands for companionship \cite{dolphins0, dolphins1, dolphins2}.
+The network splits naturally into two large groups females and males \cite{dolphins1, dolphinnewman}, which are seen as the ground truth in our analysis. \item \textbf{Polbooks}: this network is about US politics published around the 2004 presidential election and sold by the online bookseller Amazon.com.
+In Polbooks, nodes represent books, edges represent frequent co-purchasing of books by the same buyers.
+Full information about edges and labels can be downloaded from \url{http://www-personal.umich.edu/~mejn/netdata/}.
+The original network contains 105 nodes labeled as either ``Conservative”, ``Liberal”, or ``Neutral”.
+Nodes labeled ``Neutral'' are removed for community detection in this paper. \item \textbf{UKfaculty}: this network reflects the friendship among academic staff of a given Faculty in a UK university consisting of three separate schools \cite{UKfaculty}.
+The original network contains 81 nodes, and the smallest group only has 2 nodes.
+The smallest group is removed for community detection in this paper. \item \textbf{Polblogs}: this network consists of political blogs during the 2004 US presidential election \citep{Polblogs1}.
+Each blog belongs to one of the two parties liberal or conservative.
+As suggested by \cite{DCSBM}, we only consider the largest connected component with 1222 nodes and ignore the edge direction for community detection. \end{itemize} Before comparing these methods, we take some preprocessing to remove nodes that may have mixed memberships for community detection.
+For the Polbooks data, nodes labeled as ``neutral'' are removed.
 The smallest group with only 2 nodes in UKfaculty data is removed.
-A brief introduction of the six datasets are given in the Supplementary Materials.
-Table \ref{real6} presents some basic information about the six datasets.
-From Table \ref{real6}, we can see that $d_{\mathrm{min}}$ and $d_{\mathrm{max}}$ are always quite different, which suggest a DCSBM case.
+Table \ref{real4} presents some basic information about the four datasets.

-Table \ref{real6errors} records the error rates on the six real-world networks.
-The numerical results suggest that Mixed-SLIM methods enjoy satisfactory performances compared with SCORE, SLIM, OCCAM, Mixed-SCORE and GeoNMF when detecting the six empirical datasets.
-Especially, the number error for Mixed-SLIM on Polblogs network is 49, which is the smallest number error for this dataset in literature as far as we know.
+Table \ref{real4errors} records the error rates on the four real-world networks.
+The numerical results suggest that Mixed-SLIM methods enjoy satisfactory performances compared with SCORE, SLIM, OCCAM, Mixed-SCORE, and GeoNMF when detecting the four empirical datasets.
+Especially, the number error for Mixed-SLIM on the Polblogs network is 49, which is the smallest number error for this dataset in literature as far as we know.